Shenandoah Valley Electric Cooperative encourages preparation for winter weather

 SVEC makes every effort to have power restored to members as quickly and safely as possible.
 The cooperative prioritizes restoration by first working scenes that will bring the most people back on.
 When available, estimated times for restoration will be provided in the Outage Center on svec.coop and through the MySVEC app.
 In the case of widespread outages, estimated times may not be provided.

 The cooperative would like to offer these tips in case of an outage:

-- Make sure that your cell phone is fully charged in advance.
+Make sure your cell phone is fully charged in advance of a storm.

 - Flashlights and extra batteries